Fort Lee, Virginia

 Fort Lee is situated alongside the Tri-Cities of Virginia �⒠� Petersburg, Colonial Heights and Hopewell �⒠� as well as the counties of Chesterfield, Dinwiddie and Prince George.
 It is approximately 116 miles from Washington, D.C., and is 21 miles from Richmond, the Virginia state capitol.
 Its mission is to provide logistics doctrine, organizations, training, leader development, and material solutions to sustain a campaign quality Army with joint and expeditionary capabilities during peace and war.
 The Army garrison shares many similarities with its neighbors.
 Beyond its primary mission of training sustainment Soldiers, Fort Lee is a community, a workplace and a home to hundreds of military families.
 Within the past decade, Fort Lee has experienced enormous growth as a result of the 2005 Base Realignment and Closure mandates and its designation as the Army Sustainment Center of Excellence �⒠� a focused training base for military supply, subsistence, maintenance, munitions, transportation and more.
 Those decisions sparked a massive base modernization mission with a budget of more than $1.2 billion.
 In addition to new training facilities, administrative areas, dining facilities and barracks, Fort Lee has experienced phenomenal growth among its support facilities for military families.

 The successful candidate must demonstrate U.S. employment eligibility; CEMML will not provide visa sponsorship for this position.
 Successful candidates must have or be able to obtain a valid U.S. Driver�⒠�s License.
-Successful candidates must have also completed their junior year in an anthropology, archaeology, or museum studies degree program with emphasis in curation and collections management.
+Successful candidates must have also completed their junior year in an Anthropology degree program with emphasis in archaeology or have completed an archaeological field school.

-Preference will be given to applicants that have previous archaeological collections management experience and knowledge of North American history and prehistory, especially Mid-Atlantic archaeology.
+Preference will be given to applicants that have previous archaeological field experience and knowledge of North American history and prehistory, especially Mid-Atlantic archaeology.

 No housing or per diem will be provided.
 Candidates are responsible for securing housing and arriving daily at Fort Lee, Virginia.
 Transportation will be provided to individual work sites on the installation.